Woman arrested, charged in Coral Springs woman’s fatal shooting

 CORAL SPRINGS, FLA.
 (WSVN) - Police have arrested a woman in connection to the fatal shooting of a younger woman in a Coral Springs neighborhood.

-According to Coral Springs Police, they received a 911 call from a woman alerting them about a shooting, Saturday morning.
+According to Coral Springs Police, they received a 911 call from a woman claiming there was a dead woman was in her driveway.

-Investigators said they found the victim dead from an apparent gunshot wound to the forehead in the driveway of a home.
+Investigators said they found the victim dead from an apparent gunshot wound to the forehead in the driveway.
 According to the arrest report, “The driver’s side door was open and the victim’s right foot was still inside the vehicle.”

 She was later identified as 21-year-old Daniela Tabares Maya.